blakewatson/htmlforpeople/src/03-intermission-upgrade-your-text-editor.md

 VS Code opens your files in tabs.
 This is convenient later when your website has multiple pages.

+{% aside 'Note' %}
-**Note:** VS Code lets lines of text scroll off the side of the page by default.
+VS Code lets lines of text scroll off the side of the page by default.
 If you would rather have text wrap to the next line, click the _View_ menu and choose _Word Wrap_.
+{% endaside %}

 ## Explore when you’re ready